 3. DIY Outdoor Couches

-With just a few materials and elbow grease, you can DIY an outdoor couch instead!
+You can’t hang in your newly decorated space without some garden furniture!
+With just a few materials and elbow grease, you can DIY an outdoor couch!

 4. Planter Gallery Wall